shravan-kuchkula/GDPEduc/Paper/Report.md

 > Sort the data frame in ascending order by GDP (so United States is last).
 What is the 13th country in the resulting data frame?

-Before we sort the data frame, we need to fix the following problems with the data set: 1.
-Remove NA's from GDP and Ranking columns.
-2. Format the GDP data by removing commas "," 3.
-Convert GDP data to numeric.
+Before we sort the data frame, we need to fix the following problems with the merged data set: \* Remove NA's from GDP and Ranking columns. \* Format the GDP data by removing commas "," \* Convert GDP data to numeric.

 The `gdpRank()` function in the `Analysis.R` script displays the n-th smallest economy.